Capco Job Candidate Privacy Notice

 Purpose and legal basis for processing

 Where processing takes place in the UK or EU, or you are a resident of the UK or EU, the legal basis we rely on for processing your personal data is article 6(1)(b) of the European Union General Data Protection Regulation (Regulation (EU) 2016/679) (the “GDPR”) which relates to processing necessary to perform a contract or to take steps at your request, before entering a contract.
-The legal basis we rely on to process any information you provide as part of your application which is special category data, such as health, religious or ethnic information, is article 9(2)(b) of the GDPR, which also relates to our obligations in employment and the safeguarding of your fundamental rights and article 9(2)(h) for assessing your work capacity as an employee.
+The legal basis we rely on to process any information you provide as part of your enquiry or application which is special category data, such as health, religious or ethnic information, is article 9(2)(b) of the GDPR, which also relates to our obligations in employment and the safeguarding of your fundamental rights and article 9(2)(h) for assessing your work capacity as an employee.

 What will we do with the information you give us?